aig-hagen/aig-templates/AIG_paper/README.md

-# LaTeX document class for seminar papers and proposals written in the Artificial Intelligence Group.
+# LaTeX document class for theses, proposals, seminar papers and research lab reports written at the Artificial Intelligence Group.
 The document class "AIGpaper.cls" is based on "WeSTthesis.cls".
 The document class provides a cover page template, a statement on source usage and publication, and some basic text formatting.

 ## Usage